Highlights of the Treks

 - Day 11: Climb Kala Patter (5545 meters) and trek to Lobuche.
 (4900 meters)

 A steep climb to Kala Pattar (2 hours) is rewarded with the proper view of the southwest face of Everest.
 Kala Pattar is also the highest point of the trek.
 After returning to Gorakhshep, we return to Lobuche via same route.
 (3 hours) (Overnight at Teahouse.
 Breakfast, Lunch, Dinner included)

-The day’s trek starts very early in the morning and crosses the Khongma La and drops down into the Chukung valley.
-A brief gradual climb ends the day’s trek at Chukung.
+The day’s trek starts very early in the morning and crosses the Khongma La and drops down into the Chukkung valley.
+A brief gradual climb ends the day’s trek at Chukkung.
 (6-7 hours) (Overnight at Teahouse.
 Breakfast, Lunch, Dinner included)

 A steep climb for the most parts of the day further into the valley ends at the Island Peak Base Camp.
 The climbing guide will provide a brief training on climbing and also will introduce all the gears going to be used during the climb.
 The training is to introduce you to the basics of mountaineering and also for to build up your confidence, so that you can enjoy the climb.
 (4 hours) (Overnight at Camp.
 Breakfast, Lunch, Dinner included)

 - Day 14: Trek to Island Peak High Camp.
 (5350 meters)